SmartBear/cucumber-for-jira-issue-tracker/README.md

-# Cucmber for Jira issue tracker
+# Cucumber for Jira issue tracker
 This repository tracks bugs and feature requests for Cucumber for Jira.
 To open a new support issue, click on the Issues tab and then the New Issue button.